kellyjonbrazil/jc/docs/parsers/ls.md

       }
     ]

-    [0] naive timestamp if date field exists and can be converted [1] timezone aware timestamp if date field is in UTC and can be converted
+    [0] naive timestamp if date field exists and can be converted.
+    [1] timezone aware timestamp if date field is in UTC and can be converted.

 Examples: